AntoAndGar/CovidTimeSeries/README.md

 It can generate TimeSeries plot, one with all the data in one plot and the other with only one feature in one plot

-From 29-03-2020 the pcm-dpc changed the datasets, so because the curves is lowering from the 21st of March and the dataset changes reqire more effort, I will not update anymore this repo.
+From 29-03-2020 the pcm-dpc changed the datasets, so because the curves is lowering from the 21st of March and the dataset changes require more effort, I will not update anymore this repo.